ELFrancisco4/geller.portfolio/pages/demos.md

 ---
-title: Demos - Anthony Fu
+title: Showcases - Geller Offiong
-display: Demos
+display: Showcases
 subtitle: Demonstrations for projects I am working on from Tweets
 description: Demonstrations for projects I am working on from Tweets
 ---